votesUP Manual

 11. Agenda

 The programme or agenda of an event can be visualised in votesUP.
-When an item on the agenda has been activated by the organisers, it will be visible as a bright blue banner between navigation menu and the page content for the participants.
+When an item on the agenda has been activated by the organiser, it will be visible to all attendees as a bright blue banner between the navigation menu and the page content.

-The items on the agenda can be numbered as desired or have letters for sorting. votesUP follows this ordering, so that, for example, a subsequently inserted point 4.2 would automatically be sorted between 4.1 and 5.
+Agenda items can be numbered or have an alphabetical order. votesUP will follow this sequence, so that, for example, a subsequently inserted point 4.2 would automatically be sorted between 4.1 and 5.
 If agenda items go beyond 1.-9., you should enter the single-digit ones with a preceding space - this ensures correct sorting.

 In addition to or instead of numbering, it is also possible to specify times.
-The organiser determines whether the agenda items are sorted by time or by numbering.
+The organiser determines whether the agenda items are sorted by time or by number.

 Each agenda item can be supplemented with an explanatory details that will appear in the agenda overview page and in a slightly smaller font.
 These detail sections can be used to explain procedural information or link documents.